 Your supplier has responded but not resolved your issue satisfactorily

-You are in still the process of resolving your issue and it has been more than eight weeks since first contact
+You’re in still the process of resolving your issue and it’s been more than eight weeks (12 weeks for smaller suppliers) since first contact

 You have received a deadlock letter (you can write to your supplier requesting this so you can forward it to the ombudsman)

 The ombudsman will approach the supplier on your behalf.
-Once you have asked the ombudsman to take up your energy supplier complaints, you can expect to:
+Once you’ve asked the ombudsman to take up your energy supplier complaints, you can expect to: